shubham-codeking/Circuit-Simulator/README.md

 ## Current Version

-v4.0 – Circuit Builder
+v4.1 – Circuit Builder 2.0

 ### Features

-#### Ohm's Law Calculations
+#### Electrical Calculations

-- Calculate Resistance
-- Calculate Voltage
-- Calculate Current
+- Calculate Resistance, Voltage, Power, Current from any combination of two or more known quantities

-#### Power Calculations

-- Power using Voltage and Current
-- Power using Current and Resistance
-- Power using Voltage and Resistance
+- SI units (ohm, V, W, A) are now supported
+- prefixes k(kilo) and m(milli) are now supported

 #### Resistance Networks

 - Series Resistance
 - Parallel Resistance
-- Any combination of series and parallel with syantax: R1+R2||R3
+- Build arbitrary series/parallel resistor networks using expressions such as: R1+R2||R3
-- + is series and || is parallel
+- "+" is series and "||" is parallel
 ---

 ## Project Structure